cnumr/EcoIndex/content/en/how-it-works/_30_criterias.md

 {{% info_2_columns_col1 %}}

-## The choice of criteria
+## Criteria's choice

 {{% /info_2_columns_col1 %}}

 {{% info_2_columns_col2 %}}

-Chacun des critères décrits ci-dessus (taille du DOM, poids des données et requêtes HTTP) a été choisi pour représenter chaque tiers de l’architecture d’un service numérique :
+Each criteria described above (DOM complexity, data size and HTTP requests number) was chosen to represent each third of a digital service architecture:

-- l’internaute et ses équipements pour le nombre d’éléments du DOM ;
+- the Internet user and their equipment => number of DOM elements;
-- le réseau pour les données transférées ;
+- the network => transferred data;
-- le serveur pour le nombre de requêtes HTTP.
+- the server => number of HTTP requests.

 {{% /info_2_columns_col2 %}}